National Military Suicide Survivor Seminar and Camp

 Volunteer as a Legacy or Military Mentor

-To register as a Military or Legacy Mentor, create a mentor account and complete a background check form.
-Once your background check is approved, you can log into your account to register to volunteer at the National Military Suicide Survivor Seminar and Good Grief Camp.
-Visit our Legacy or Military Mentor Volunteer at National Good Grief Camp page to learn more.
+To register as a Legacy or Military Mentor, create a mentor account and complete a background check release.
+Once your background check is approved, you can log into your account to register to volunteer at the National Military Suicide Survivor Seminar and Good Grief Camp (when available).

 Become a TAPS Peer Mentor

-You can choose to attend our training session on Friday, October 5, from 8 a.m. to 12 p.m. or 1 to 5 p.m.
+You can choose to attend our training session on Friday, October 11, from 12:30 p.m. to 4:30 p.m.
 Eastern.
-You will learn more about grief and trauma, gain basic helping skills and become part of our TAPS Peer Mentor Team.
+You will learn more about grief and trauma, learn to identify risks and warning signs for suicide, gain basic helping skills, and become part of our nationwide TAPS Peer Mentor Team.

-If you're interested in attending the peer mentor training for adult military survivors you can register for in-person training by completing the Peer Mentor Classroom Training supplemental form which is a part of the seminar registration process.
-After you've registered, you'll be contacted by a TAPS staff member.
+Becoming a Peer Mentor is an easy process and yields deep personal rewards.
+If you're interested in attending the Peer Mentor training for adult military survivors, you can register for the in-person training as part of the seminar registration.
+After you've registered, you'll be contacted by the TAPS Peer Mentor Program staff.
 Visit our Become a Peer Mentor page or email firstname.lastname@example.org to learn more.

 Media and SPONSORSHIP

-If you’re a journalist interested in covering or attending the National Military Suicide Survivor Seminar or Good Grief Camp, email email@example.com or call Christine Fuentes at 202-588-8277.
+If you’re a journalist interested in covering or attending the National Military Suicide Survivor Seminar or Good Grief Camp, email email@example.com or call Rita Barry-Corke at 202-588-8277.